sotasan/customdiscordrpc/README.md

 The latest version can be found on [GitHub](https://github.com/PryosCode/CustomDiscordRPC/releases).

-### Portable

-If you want to use the portable version you can [download](https://github.com/PryosCode/CustomDiscordRPC/releases) it, but if you want to start the `Portable-CustomDiscordRPC.jar` you will have to have [Java](https://www.java.com/) installed.

 ### Setup

 If you want to use the setup version you can [download](https://github.com/PryosCode/CustomDiscordRPC/releases) and directly start the `Setup-CustomDiscordRPC.exe`.
 It will install it's own JRE in the root directory.

+### Portable

+If you want to use the portable version you can [download](https://github.com/PryosCode/CustomDiscordRPC/releases) it, but you will have to extract the `Portable-CustomDiscordRPC.zip`.
+In the file is the excutable and the JRE included.

 ## Configuration